Glacier Country

 In Charlo, across from the scenic Ninepipe National Wildlife Refuge, the Ninepipes Museum of Early Montana celebrates the history and culture of the Tribal Nations in the region with artifacts, historical photographs, traditional beadwork, weaponry, mounted wildlife and an American Indian camp.
 Take a stroll on the short nature trail for spectacular views.

-North of Charlo you'll land in Polson at the southern end of Flathead Lake—the largest freshwater lake west of the Mississippi.
+North of Pablo you'll land in Polson at the southern end of Flathead Lake—the largest freshwater lake west of the Mississippi.
 The one-of-a-kind Miracle of America Museum is an eclectic Montana gem.
 Pore over an astoundingly large collection of American history, drawing visitors from the world over.
 You'll find vintage planes and helicopters, old farm equipment and frontier homes, an Area 51 exhibit, and lot—lots—more.

 If time permits, stretch your legs on the Polson Interpretive Trail, which connects the Polson's Salish, Sacajawea and Riverside parks.
 View interpretive signs along the way, depicting tribal and city history in Kootenai, Salish and English.